 35. Did you know you can use pennies to prevent a ruined pie crust?
 Instead of buying a pie weight, place a layer of foil over your crust and add pennies (or dried beans, gravel, screws, or just about anything else).

-36. Hate burned edges on your pie crust?
+36. Do you hate burned edges on your pie crust?
 Try wrapping the edges with loose tin foil before baking, which will prevent them from overcooking, while baking the rest of the pie perfectly.

 37. Equally ticked off by crust shrinkage?
 You can freeze your rolled-out pie crusts in as little as 20 minutes, and then pop them in the oven.
 This will ensure they don’t shrink when baking.